leofilip/Qobuz-Player/README.md

 # Qobuz Windows Desktop Player

+**Please note this project is in no way affiliated with Qobuz, this is merely a personal project**

 This project is a Windows desktop application that acts as a web container for the Qobuz web player.

 As the Qobuz desktop application wasn't available on their website, I wanted to find an alternative.

 The browser apps gave me the idea, but they were missing a funcionality which I use very often, the close/minimize to tray.

 And that is where this tiny application comes in, it is essentially the same as a those web applications you install on Edge/Chrome, but with the added feature of when you click on the minimize or close buttons it actually sends the app to the tray, and it being overall lighter than a full on browser in the background.

 ## Important Note: Do Not Use WSL

 I attempted to create the project inside the WSL file system but that led to multiple issues when running commands.

 It is not worth the hassle, in my opinion, for this particular app.

 Just use the windows filesystem and develop on windows, it is a windows app after all.

 ## Key Features